 As mentioned in the PHIRI Grant Agreement, a dedicated person has been recruited to carry out the strategy and all the communication activities within the project's coordination team.
 A subcontract has been foreseen to help the coordination team in setting up and implement the communication and dissemination strategy.
 The Subcontract was carried out with Digital Giraffes, a company specialised in marketing and communication.
-The Digital Giraffes thus contributed to this plan, and will provide support for its implementation with regular meetings and will furthermore realise a presentation video of the PHIRI project.
-This communication and dissemination plan is based on the work of Digital Giraffes and further extended by the PHIRI Coordination Team.
+The Digital Giraffes thus contributed to this plan, and will provide support for its implementation with regular meetings.